cloudflare/cloudflare-docs/content/workers/wrangler/api.md

 {{</tabs>}}

-#### Multi-Worker Example
+#### Multi-Worker example

-It's also possible to test Workers that call other Workers.
-In the below example, we refer to the Worker that calls other Workers as the "parent" Worker, and the Worker being called as a "child" Worker.
+You can test Workers that call other Workers.
+In the below example, we refer to the Worker that calls other Workers as the parent Worker, and the Worker being called as a child Worker.

-Note: if you shut down the child Worker prematurely, the parent Worker won't know the child Worker exists and your tests will fail.
+If you shut down the child Worker prematurely, the parent Worker will not know the child Worker exists and your tests will fail.

 {{<tabs labels="js | ts">}}
 {{<tab label="js" default="true">}}